How to Create a Branded Website That Builds Value

 - Use a mood board to come up with concepts before you design anything.

 - Create a style guide that includes your color scheme, fonts, and other brand images.

 Navigation should be simple.
 Don’t ask users to overthink while using your site.
-Make sure the most vital information is no more than one or two clicks away.
+Instead, position vital information only one or two clicks away.

 White space is the space (usually white) between website elements and sections.
-This space gives everything room to breathe and to accomplish its intended purpose.
-It often separates the good designs from the bad—and the ugly.
+This space gives everything room to breathe and accomplish its intended purpose.
+It often separates the excellent designs from the bad—and the ugly.

 Keep ample white space between images, text, and content, making it easy for visitors to transition from one section to another.
 Cramming elements together causes them to work against each other.

-A branded website can help you stand out and generate more interest in your business.
+A branded website can help you stand out and generate more leads and sales.
 It’s one of the first impressions prospective customers get of your business.